PeterLLi/SWE-salary-predictions/README.md

      ```bash
      python main.py
      ```
+     OR
+- Open the file in PyCharm and execute the file.
+If you are running this through PyCharm and have created a virtual environment through pyenv, please be sure to select your virtual environment as the interpreter in PyCharm to ensure that there are no conflicts.

 3. **Inputting an Entry**
    - After running the script, you will be prompted to input job details for salary prediction.